Resources

 Note: Abbreviations follow traditional U.S. usage, capitalized with periods (e.g., Gen., Maj., Capt.).

-Austro-Hungarian Ranks
+Austro-Hungarian Army and Navy Ranks

 This reference list provides the military ranks used by the Austro-Hungarian Army and Navy during the First World War.
 It includes officer and enlisted grades, with abbreviations and English renderings.
 Where no exact modern equivalent exists, the literal historical form has been retained.

-Introductory Note — Austro-Hungarian Military Ranks (1914–1918)
+Austro-Hungarian Military Ranks (1914–1918)

 The Austro-Hungarian Monarchy maintained a complex military hierarchy that reflected both its dynastic traditions and its multinational character.
 The general officer corps included Feldmarschall and Generaloberst, supported by branch-specific titles such as General der Infanterie, General der Kavallerie, and Feldzeugmeister.
 The intermediate grade of Feldmarschalleutnant was unique to the Habsburg system, falling between major general and full general.
 Field and company officers followed continental usage, with Hauptmann and the cavalry’s Rittmeister at company level, while Fähnrich and Kadett represented the path of junior entrants.
 The enlisted and NCO ladder included Stabsfeldwebel, Zugsführer, and Korporal, echoing German but with distinctive Austrian usage.
 The Navy paralleled contemporary German and British practice, recognizing Grossadmiral at the apex, while scaling down to Matrose IV.
 Klasse at the recruit level.
 This structure embodied the Empire’s balancing of historical tradition with modern coalition warfare needs.